 Source: (AP and AAIT)

-Department Analysts, Search Chairs, and Faculty Editors (Equity Advisors) have access to see all applicants, Complete or Not Complete.
-Search committee Reviewers have access to view non‐hidden Complete applicants up to the latest Review Date.
+Department Analysts and system Administrators have access to all applicants, Complete or Not Complete.
+Search Chairs, Faculty Editors and Reviewers have access to view non‐hidden Complete applicants up to the latest Review Date.

 I have a role as Reviewer on the search committee.
 On my view of the Applicants screen, I see four sections: Qualified, Unknown, Unqualified, and Entire Pool.
 Does it matter which section I use to review applicants?